Boa Constrictor Care Sheet

 The warm end must be 85 F with a hot spot/basking spot of 90 F provided by an under tank heating pad. this is better than a heat lamps boas prefer to coil over the warm spot.

 The cool end should have a temperature of at least 75 F. there are many heat pads/mats on the market.
 One of our favorites is the Fluker’s Heat Mat.
 A heat pad alone is not enough; you need a heat pad temperature regulator such as the BoHoFarm Heat Mat Thermostat Controller.
+There are other thermostats available too which we covered in our thermostat review.

 Also, acquire thermometers to continuously monitor the temperature of the enclosure.
 As a beginner, this is important so as to ensure you get the temperature gradient right.
 As you gain more experience you will need the thermometer less and less.
 An excellent thermometer is the Etekcity Lasergrip.